 Maastricht might be small, but due to the city’s driving forces the city hasn’t gone unnoticed by the bigger organizations within electronic music.
 Boiler Room graced Maastricht with a visit multiple times now, showing that you don’t have to be a big metropole to showcase talent.

 The other part of the Student Hotel is the amazing sky bar, which is located on the roof of the former Sphinx factory.
 It consists of the glass house with a bar and the roof, where you can play table tennis or chill out on of the benches.
 The view of the city is amazing and cannot be compared to anything else in Maastricht.
 The guys from Terra Nova Music pop up there once in a while, so keep an eye out for upcoming dates.

 We have mentioned a few crews that have been active in the city for a while, but without artists there’s no foundation to build on.
 An overview of artists that have been around for a while and are actively contributing to Maastrichts nightlife and worth checking out: Disco Patrick, Sjang Kabang, Der Fünfte Roboter, Oliver Way, Flatspot, Mingus, Mâhfoud, Jef Hecker, Lewie, Perill and Tommen.
 Is it okay if we mention ourselves in here as well?
 We have been around for a while too: Dayak and Roy Habets.
-There’s more beneath the surface, like Couscous Discous and Love Foundation, but these people can also be heard at De Toko, since that’s where people are being brought together.
+There’s more beneath the surface, like Couscous Discous and Love Foundation.

 In case you miss anyone, a venue or other hotspots, feel free to reach out and we are happy to update this post.